variety/variety/README.markdown

 Perhaps you have a potentially very deep nested object structure, and you don't want to see more than a few levels deep in the analysis.

-One can apply a "maxDepth" constraint, which limits the depth variety will recursively search to find new objects.
+One can apply a "maxDepth" constraint, which limits the depth Variety will recursively search to find new objects.

     db.users.insert({name:"Walter", someNestedObject:{a:{b:{c:{d:{e:1}}}}}});

 The default will traverse all the way to the bottom of that structure:

     $ mongo test --eval "var collection = 'users'" variety.js

     +----------------------------------------------------------------+
     | key                        | types    | occurrences | percents |
     | -------------------------- | -------- | ----------- | -------- |